the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 Watch Usage: Press w to show more.
 ~~~~~~~

-Get used to how this test output looks like, because it gives you all the information to spot the failed test and why it failed.
-You can fix your test again and see that everything turns green again.
+Familiarize yourself with this test output, because it shows all failed tests, as well as information on why they failed.
+Using this information, you can fix certain parts of your code until all tests run green.

-What I didn't mention yet are test assertions.
-You have already used two test assertions with Jest's `expect` function.
-This function is automatically available in your Jest test files.
-An assertion works the following way: Expect something on the left hand-side (`expect`) to match something on the right hand-side (`toBe`).
-You will soon see that `toBe` is only one of many assertive functions that are available with Jest:
+Next, we'll cover *test assertions*, two of which we've already used with Jest's `expect` function.
+An assertion works by expecting value on the left side (`expect`) to match a value on the right side (`toBe`).
+The assertive function `toBe` is one of many available with Jest:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~